Rosewater, South Australia: Geography

 Prior to European settlement the Rosewater area was mainly swampy marshlands of stagnant water.
 Today the area is almost entirely urbanised with only a small swamp area left next to the Redhill Bridge.
 The Eric Sutton Oval is one of two reserves in the area, with the other, Duffield Playground, a short distance away.

 Residents

-According to the 2001 Census the population of Rosewater is 3,274 and this is split almost evenly between male and female with only 8 more women than men.
-Of the local population 66% were born in Australia and 90% are Australian citizens, while the Indigenous population makes up 2.7% of the total.
+As of the 2021 Census, the population of Rosewater is 3,582.
+This number is split almost evenly between males and females, with only 7 more women than men.
+Of the local population, 68.2% were born in Australia, and 3.7% self-identified as Aboriginals and/or Torres Strait Islanders.
+The median age in Rosewater is 39 years, and the median weekly household income is $1314.

-Using the selected averages from the 2001 Census, the average Rosewater resident is 38 years old, with a median weekly individual income of $200–$299.
-The median family income is $600–$699 per week with an average household size of 2.2 people.

-As a whole, the Rosewater area has an average religious affiliation (67.8%) with Christians accounting for 59.2% of the total population.
-The top ten religious affiliations (in descending order) were: Catholic, Anglican, Uniting Church, Buddhism, Orthodox, Pentecostal, Lutheran, Baptist and Islam.
+Common religious affiliations (in descending order) were: Catholics at 18.5% of the total population, Buddhism (4.7%), Anglican (3.5%).

 Industry

 In April 1975, Clyde Engineering opened a locomotive manufacturing plant in Rosewater, transferring production from Sydney.
 It closed in April 1986.